 Our physicists, staff and students work on development of radiation hard silicon sensors and the radiation hard readout electronics, two areas that we have specialized in for the past 20 years.
 We conducted much of the R&D required to develop novel silicon sensors required for ATLAS and were in charge of the system electronics engineering of the 6 million channel silicon micro-strip tracker.
 During the construction phase, we were responsible for testing the custom designed readout integrated circuits (ICs) and assembling and then testing the multi-IC hybrid circuits that became part of each detector module (4088 in total for the detector).

-The group's principal physics interest is in searches for physics beyond the standard model, especially from theories with supersymmetry, and searches for the Higgs boson.
-Group members also work on improving measurements of jet energies, evaluating inner detector tracking performance, and developing new algorithms for identifying bottom quarks.
+The group's principal physics interest is in searches for physics beyond the standard model, especially from theories with supersymmetry, and measurements of the Higgs boson.
+Group members also work on evaluating inner detector tracking performance and developing new algorithms for identifying bottom quarks, tau leptons, and photons.
+We operate a sizable local Tier 3 computing system hosted in our university data center.

-Our ATLAS group now consists of seven senior physicists (faculty and researchers), two postdoctoral researchers and four graduate students plus technical staff of an engineering physicist and engineer and two technicians.
-At SCIPP, we also involve undergraduate students in our ATLAS work, typically 4 to 8 at any given time.
+Our ATLAS group currently consists of eight senior physicists (faculty and researchers) - Marco Battaglia, Alex Grillo, Alan Litke, Bill Lockman, Jason Nielsen, Hartmut Sadrozinski, Bruce Schumm, Abraham Seiden - postdoctoral researchers and graduate students, plus technical staff of an engineering physicist, engineers and technicians.
+At SCIPP, we also involve undergraduate students in our ATLAS detector development and data analysis work, typically 10 at any given time.